Claudiney-Santos/neotim/README.md

-# Tim
+# Tim (Ti improved)

-Tim is a small terminal text editor inspired by ti.
+Tim is a small terminal text editor inspired by [ti](https://github.com/tiagoGottardo/ti).
 It is a toy project, but it already supports the core editing loop: normal mode, insert mode, visual selection, movement, saving, quitting, undo, and basic yank/delete/paste operations.